DmitriBogdanov/FEM-grid-builders/README.md

 ## Version History

+* 01.06
+    * Removed OpenMP parallelism due to bugs in order of operation that it caused

 * 01.05
     * Added method for computing barycentric coordinates of a point
     * Added method that finds element containing given point